French Quarter Cafe v. Virginia Alcoholic Beverage Control Board: Case

-In May of 1991, an Alexandria business owner, Murray Greenberg, was seeking to open a new gay bar and restaurant in the city called the French Quarter Cafe.
+In May 1991, an Alexandria business owner, Murray Greenberg, was seeking to open a new gay bar and restaurant in the city called the French Quarter Cafe.

 In an attempt to prevent the restaurant from opening, a local resident, Colonel William Glasgow, Jr., contacted the ABC to seek enforcement of the 1930s regulations.
 In an interview with The Washington Post Glasgow stated that he was in favor of the regulations to "protect family life" and described homosexuality in public places as "a pathway to anarchy."

 Due to Glasgow's complaint, the French Quarter Cafe was visited by three officials with the Virginia ABC who told Greenberg that they might "reluctantly have to" enforce the 1934 laws.

 On August 28, 1991, Greenberg, in his capacity at the owner of the French Quarter Cafe, filed a lawsuit in federal district court in Alexandria against the Virginia Alcoholic Beverage Control Board and its members.
 Joining Greenberg in the lawsuit as co-plaintiffs were the College of William and Mary Gay and Lesbian Alumni (W&M GALA) group, and Montgomery County lesbian activist Dale Barnhard.
 The defendants named were the three members of the Virginia Alcoholic Beverage Control Board, including chairman George M. Hampton Sr.

 Barnhard joined the lawsuit because she and a female companion had been asked to leave a "straight" dance club in Virginia because the owners were afraid of losing their liquor license due to the ABC regulation.
 The W&M GALA group joined the lawsuit because they had faced challenges with a request to rent a Virginia hotel suite for an organization event.

 The plaintiffs' legal fees were supported in part by Virginians for Justice, an LGBT political advocacy group.
 Greenberg's lawsuit was also publicly supported by the National Gay and Lesbian Task force, who stated that "gay people should be able to go anywhere and spend their hard-earned gay income without the intrusion of homophobic state laws."

 During the lawsuit, Virginia Governor Douglas Wilder refused to comment on the case or take a position on the ABC regulations, a move that was criticized by LGBT groups in the state.